Chocolate Granola

 Can I use other nuts instead of macadamia nuts and pecans?

-Absolutely!
-You can substitute any of your favorite nuts like walnuts, cashews, or even hazelnuts.
-Just keep the total amount similar to ensure the granola has the right texture.
+Yes!
+You can substitute any nuts you like - walnuts, cashews, or even hazelnuts.
+Just keep the total amount similar so the granola has the right texture.

 What can I use instead of egg whites for a vegan version?